Pattern Guide

 Cost

-Trade-off: more expensive, but faster wall-clock time
+Total: ~4.5x single-agent cost.
+Trade-off: more expensive, but faster wall-clock time.

 Pipeline (Sequential)